 The Team Leader

-Every team must have a suitably experienced team leader, who take responsibility for the team and has responsibilities similar to that of a tramping trip leader.
+Every team must have a suitably experienced team leader, who takes responsibility for the team and has responsibilities similar to that of a tramping trip leader.
 This includes, but is not limited to, ensuring that the team is adequately experienced and equipped, navigates the course in a way that does not expose people to unnecessary risk, and returns to the Hash house if conditions deteriorate or a team member is injured.
 The team leader is also the sole person responsible for delegating tasks out to team members if they so choose, and for ensuring that individuals have sufficient experience to take on such tasks.
-The team leader is also responsible for collecting entry fees, ensuring that information regarding the event given out to all team members, and that the team complies with the rules of the event.
+The team leader is also responsible for collecting entry fees, ensuring that information regarding the event given out to all team members, and that the team complies with the rules of the event, this also includes contact details for next of kin, any medical conditions or significant injuries.
 Each team leader needs to list their previous experience in similar events or situations before an entry is accepted.
 The organisers reserve the right to deny entry of a team if it does not, in the opinion of the organisers or their representative, have a sufficiently experienced team leader.

 TWALK will be held in all but the most extreme weather conditions, and snow should be expected.
 You must bring plenty of extra warm gear for the night sections.
 Remember you will be out in the hills, at night, in any weather for up to or possibly over 12 hours.